“Chuck and the guys are in the basement.”

 Steve said, “Remember, Dirk unlocked it already.”

 “Wait,” said Curt, and assumed a low voice for Arslan: “This isn’t a treasure hunt.
 We’re finding out what the stranger is up to who’s brought the vampires.
+He’s probably kidnapped the baron, and we’re hoping to rescue him.
 If there’s a reward, we’ll split that with you.”

 She paused, seemed to think, and answered as Megaera, “Adventurers with scruples, huh?
 How tedious.
 Well, if you’re not interested in looting, I suppose that means we’ve got a deal.
 All the treasure’s mine and half the reward.”